MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exfreetonpagedlookasidelist.md

 ## -remarks

+> [!CAUTION]
+> Starting in Windows 11, version 22H2, this function changed from inline to exported.
+As a result, if you build your driver targeting the latest version of Windows, it will fail to load in older OS versions.
+To change the target OS version in Visual Studio, select Configuration Properties->Driver Settings->General.

 <b>ExFreeToNPagedLookasideList</b> is the reciprocal of <b>ExAllocateFromNPagedLookasideList</b>.
 It releases a caller-allocated entry back to the caller's lookaside list or to nonpaged pool when that entry is no longer in use.

 The same entry can be reallocated or another entry allocated later with a subsequent call to <b>ExAllocateFromNPagedLookasideList</b>.
 The user of the lookaside list can allocate and free such entries dynamically on an as-needed basis until it calls <b>ExDeleteNPagedLookasideList</b>, which releases any outstanding entries in the list before it clears the system state for the given lookaside list and returns control.